👥 Board Members & Officers

 Raising awareness and promoting ethics are an essential step if we hope to survive and thrive on this planet in harmony with ourselves and with the Environment.
 It is also becoming critical that we better understand, and participate in Nature and Wildlife conservation efforts the best we can.”

 Born in the US.
 Jeff lived in Puerto Rico and in France.
 Jeff is a minimal footprint kind of a person, a minimalist –environmentally aware and savvy.
-Jeff always acts as if we are to a very large extent the instrument of our fate.
-Leading by example, and encouraging anyone to go for what we think is right or necessary.
+Jeff always acts as if we are, to a large extent, the instrument of our fate.
+Leading by example and encouraging anyone to do what we think is right or necessary.
 He is an unconditional supporter of EwA.